7 reasons to file a tax return

 COVID-19 Benefits (summary, includes Ontario) – CLEO/Steps to Justice

-COVID-19 and Income Assistance – CLEO/Steps to Justice
+COVID-19 Employment and Work – CLEO/Steps to Justice

 GST/HST credit and Canada Child Benefit